SkoolNotes/Taproot/2020ENG201/KBe20eng201part1.md

 		- The position of a european women
 		- He thinks they should be kept ignorant of the situation and of all the darkness in the world
 		- Women bring light but are kept ignorant of the darkness?
-		- The company is willfully blinding itself to the
+		- The company is willfully blinding itself to the dehumanization
 	- darkness -> torchlight -> makes her sinister (light reflecting on her face) although she was originally stately
 	- Seems sinister to an outsider, but the woman doesn't think she's sinister
 	- Acting as a beacon to other people, blindly leading